 The concept of distance selling, which is well established in the history of commerce since teleshopping, for example, provides advantages that are well recognised in the trade.

-Why is this?
+Why?
 Because when a person feels autonomous and their efforts are supported with full resources, they produce impressive results.
 Also, having the ability to choose one's work environment and define one's own schedule (via predefined guidelines) reduces stress and increases productivity.

 In a survey conducted by FlexJobs, 65% of respondents said they felt more productive in their home office than in a traditional workplace.
 A Stanford University research study, meanwhile, found that employees are 13% more productive when working remotely.